Mounika-Routhu/Technical-stuff/Interview questions/Managerial Round/Managerial Interview.md

 3. While working at Accenture, I cleared a another exam and secured P3 proficiency in React.
 4. Currently at client site Meta, we have an internal recognition system where employees get appreciated through Thanks app & badges.
 So far, I’ve been received two thanks and 11 badges like Bug Detector, Code Cleaner, and Wiki Enhancer.

+## Why you wanted to switch?
+1. I'm very fortunate to have had the opportunity to work on pure development projects.
+However, in my current project, the development work is almost complete, and now the focus is shifting toward support and maintenance.
+Since I'm looking for a development role, I explored internal opportunities, but unfortunately, I couldn't find a suitable position.
+For this reason, I decided to explore new opportunities.
+2. Additionally, I’m also looking to grow financially in my career.
+So, these are the two main reasons I’m exploring new opportunities.